-Effective September 1, 2016, all research requests for LDS files must be submitted through the CMS Limited Data Set File Process.
+All research requests for LDS files must be submitted through the CMS Limited Data Set File Process.
 Instructions are available here: Limited Data Set (LDS) Files.
-The Medicare HOS Information and Technical Support at hos@HCQIS.org remains available to answer questions about the HOS LDS files.
-Therefore we recommend that questions about topics such as the availability of specific data cohorts and variables be directed to the technical support email before contacting CMS.
-Technical support can also advise as to the feasibility of using the LDS files to address specific research aims.
+The Medicare HOS Information and Technical Support at email@example.com remains available to answer questions about the HOS LDS files.
+Questions about topics such as the availability of specific data cohorts and variables should be directed to the technical support email before contacting CMS.
+Technical support is also available for questions about the feasibility of using the LDS files to address specific research aims.

 HOS RIF Requests

 Requests for HOS RIF files will continue to be processed through the Research Data Assistance Center (ResDAC) at the University of Minnesota, a CMS contractor that provides assistance to academic, government and non-profit researchers interested in using Medicare and/or Medicaid data.
 ResDAC is available to assist in the completion and/or review of data requisition forms for Medicare HOS research data files prior to their submission to CMS.
 For additional information and assistance obtaining Medicare HOS RIF files, please visit the ResDAC HOS page.
-ResDAC may also be contacted by calling 1-888-9RESDAC (1-888-973-7322) between the hours of 8:30am to 4:30pm CST Monday through Friday or by emailing firstname.lastname@example.org.
+ResDAC may also be contacted by calling (888)-9RESDAC (888-973-7322) between the hours of 8am to 4pm CT Monday through Friday or by emailing firstname.lastname@example.org.

 National Cancer Institute (NCI) SEER - MHOS Linked Data

 The Surveillance, Epidemiology, and End Results (SEER) and the Medicare Health Outcomes Survey (MHOS) data sets are a data linkage available to cancer researchers.
 These data sets link data on cancer patients to patient-reported outcome measures and provide researchers with the potential to investigate the health status and health related quality of life of older adults enrolled in Medicare Advantage Organizations with and without a cancer diagnosis.
-The SEER-MHOS linked data sets available now include HOS data from the baseline and follow up surveys for Cohorts 1-14 collected during the years of 1998-2013.
-There is now a flag available in NCI’s SEER*Stat statistical software that identifies SEER cancer patients that responded to the MHOS surveys, as well as the number of surveys before and after diagnosis.
+The SEER-MHOS linked data sets available now include HOS data from the baseline and follow up surveys for Cohorts 1-20 collected during the years of 1998-2019.
+There is a flag available in NCI’s SEER*Stat statistical software that identifies SEER cancer patients who responded to the MHOS surveys, as well as the number of surveys before and after diagnosis.
 This will allow researchers to facilitate the development of a research proposal by permitting them to obtain a rough estimate of the number of individuals who have been diagnosed with the cancer site they are interested in and have completed the MHOS before and after being diagnosed.
-For researchers who are interested in using the SEER-MHOS linked data in their investigations, please go to the NCI SEER-MHOS page for information.
+Researchers who are interested in using the SEER-MHOS linked data in their investigations can find information about obtaining the SEER-MHOS dataset at the NCI SEER-MHOS page.

-A technical report titled: “Validation of health-related quality of life scales using the VR-12 in the SEER-MHOS Data Resource” provides a new validated method for scoring the Eight Scales from the VR-12 with the Eight Scales of the SF-36® for the Medicare HOS cohorts.
-Extensive documentation and scoring algorithms are available without any cost from Dr. Lewis Kazis at Boston University School of Public Health or Dr. Erin Kent at the National Cancer Institute.
+A technical report titled: “Validation of health-related quality of life scales using the VR-12 in the SEER-MHOS Data Resource” provides a validated method for scoring the Eight Scales from the VR-12 with the Eight Scales of the SF-36® for the Medicare HOS cohorts.
+Extensive documentation and scoring algorithms are available without any cost from Dr. Lewis Kazis at Boston University School of Public Health or the National Cancer Institute.

-Lewis E. Kazis, Sc.D.Professor of Health Policy and ManagementDirector, Center for the Assessment of Pharmaceutical Practices (CAPP)Department of Health Law, Policy and ManagementBoston University School of Public Health715 Albany Street, Talbot 1 WestBoston MA.
-02118Telephone: 617-414-1418E-mail: email@example.com
+Lewis E. Kazis, Sc.D.Professor of Health Law, Policy & ManagementDirector, Center for the Assessment of Pharmaceutical Practices (CAPP)Department of Health Law, Policy & ManagementBoston University School of Public Health715 Albany Street, Talbot 1 WestBoston MA 02118Telephone: 617-414-1418E-mail: email@example.com